Quantile Hedging in a Semi-Static Market with Model Uncertainty: Abstract

 \section{Abstract}

-With model uncertainty characterized by a convex, possibly non-dominated set of probability measures, the investor minimizes the cost of hedging a path dependent contingent claim with given expected success ratio, in a discrete-time, semi-static market of stocks and options.
+With model uncertainty characterized by a convex, possibly non-dominated set of probability measures, the agent minimizes the cost of hedging a path dependent contingent claim with given expected success ratio, in a discrete-time, semi-static market of stocks and options.
 Based on duality results which link quantile hedging to a randomized composite hypothesis test, an arbitrage-free discretization of the market is proposed as an approximation.
-The discretized market has a dominating measure, which guarantees the existence of the optimal hedging strategy and enables numerical calculation of the quantile hedging price by applying the generalized Neyman-Pearson Lemma.
-Finally, the performance in the original market of the approximating hedging strategy and the convergence of the aprroximating quantile hedging price are analyzed.
+The discretized market has a dominating measure, which guarantees the existence of the optimal hedging strategy and helps numerical calculation of the quantile hedging price.
+As the discretization becomes finer, the approximate quantile hedging price converges and the hedging strategy is asymptotically optimal in the original market.

 \keywords{Quantile hedging, model uncertainty, semi-static hedging, Neyman-Pearson Lemma.}